 Nightmare Fuel: Conker's Bad Fur Day

-The creepy unsettling music that is heard in Batula's mansion once the zombies start to appear.
+- The creepy unsettling music that is heard in Count Batula's mansion once the zombies start to appear.
 What makes it even more unsettling and eerie is the fact that there are giggling children in the background.

-For acrophobes, Slam Dunk counts.
+- For acrophobes, Slam Dunk counts.
 It's a long, long climb up to the top.
 Once they reach the top and look down, panic sets in and they may use the tail helicopter move to the center, let go and hit the context sensitive button halfway through the drop out of pure fear of what was going on.

-Rare was infamous for their brutal Game Over sequences back in the day.
+- Rare was infamous for their brutal Game Over sequences back in the day.
 Conker is no different.
 They run the gamut of Conker's possible fates, from getting burnt and drowned, to a bloody mess.
 If he loses and he's in one piece, the Panther King gets his table "fixed", leaving Conker stuck to the damn thing for the rest of his life.
 What gets you, however, is his expression.
 On the Nintendo 64, he looks bummed and rather worried.
-On the Xbox, however, zooms in to show him gagged and in tears.
+The Xbox, however, zooms in to show him gagged and in tears.

 - The moment in the Spooky chapter when Batula snaps at Conker, roaring in anger when his ancestors get insulted.
 It just goes to show that it's not nice to disrespect elders, even if they ARE vampires.

 - The whole chapter is kind of disturbing, with the aforementioned zombies, and Batula turning Conker into a bat and forcing him to grab villagers and juice them in a grinder so Batula can feed on them.
 Thankfully, the bastard got what was coming to him.